Healthy Homes Assessment Maraenui

 Insulation Maraenui

-The insulation of the ceiling and underfloor is mandatory in all rental houses as of July 1st, 2019.
-Property managers and landlords are required to make sure that the insulation is in line with this new standard.
-In some instances, an existing insulation on the ceiling or in the subfloor space may need to be topped up or replaced.
+Ceiling and underfloor insulation is a requirement for all rent houses since 1 July 2019.
+All landlords and property managers are required to ensure the insulation meets current quality.
+In certain situations, the existing ceiling insulation or insulation in the sub floor space may need to be topped up or replaced.

-A properly insulated home will help to control condensation and reduce the chances of dampness and mould, and it will make an easier task to the home to retain warmth.
+A properly insulated home will help to control condensation and lower the chance of mould and dampness, and will also make it easier to allow the house to hold warmth.

-The "R" signifies thermal resistance and is a measure of how well insulation withstands heat flow.
-The more high the R-value, higher the quality of insulation.
+The "R" is a symbol for thermal resistance, and is a gauge of how well the insulation withstands heat flow.
+The greater the R-value, the more effective the insulation.

 Check out the complete details of this Healthy Homes insulation standard.